Fast start to jury selection at trial of ex-deputy accused of failing to confront Parkland shooter

 FORT LAUDERDALE, Fla.
-(AP) — Jury selection in the groundbreaking trial of a former sheriff's deputy charged with failing to confront the killer of 14 students and three staff members at a Florida high school five years ago got off to a speedy start Wednesday, with the preliminary round nearing its conclusion in just a few hours.
+(AP) — Jury selection in the groundbreaking trial of a former sheriff's deputy charged with failing to confront the killer of 14 students and three staff members at a Florida high school five years ago got off to a speedy start Wednesday, with the preliminary round concluding in just one day.

-Circuit Judge Martin Fein had tentatively scheduled three days of preliminary jury selection, seeking 50 candidates whose schedules and employment would allow possibly two months of jury service at the trial of former Broward County Deputy Scot Peterson.
-Before Wednesday's lunch break, the judge already had 41 finalists out of 200 prospects interviewed and it appeared he would get his full complement by the end of the day.
+Circuit Judge Martin Fein had tentatively scheduled three days of preliminary jury selection, seeking 50 candidates whose schedules and employment would allow possibly two months of service at the trial of former Broward County Deputy Scot Peterson.

+But by the end of Wednesday, the judge ended the process after finding 55 finalists out of 300 prospects interviewed.

 Six jurors and four alternates will be chosen.
 Florida is one of six states that allow six-member juries for trials other than capital murder.
 The others are Arizona, Connecticut, Indiana, Massachusetts and Utah.
 All other states use 12-member juries in felony trials.